israel-dryer/ttkbootstrap/docs/examples/long_running_indeterminate.rst

 Long-Running (Indeterminate)
 ============================
+*When the number of tasks or time is unknown or variable*

 You will often need to execute a task in tkinter that requires IO operations, or some other long-running task.
 For this you will likely want to use a combination of threading, queues, and scheduling.
 In this example, I'm using the python threading_ module to create a thread to run a simulated *blocking* task using the ``sleep`` function.
 This blocking